 In alternating chapters, we learn about Amir's life and how he came to be on the boat, and we follow him and the girl as they make their way toward safety.
 What Strange Paradise is the story of two children finding their way through a hostile world.
 But it is also a story of empathy and indifference, of hope and despair--and about the way each of those things can blind us to reality.

 Learn more about Steamboat's Literary Sojourn festival of authors on Sept.
 10, 2022.

 The Literary Sojourn Author Study has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.
 Funding has been provided to Bud Werner Memorial Library by Colorado Humanities from the National Endowment for the Humanities as part of the American Rescue Plan Act of 2021.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities or Colorado Humanities.

 About the Club

-The Bud Werner Book Club meets once a month and is facilitated by Bud Werner Library's Circulation Services Manager, Michelle Dover.
-Open to anyone interested in participating, this club meets in the evening and is designed to be inclusive, supportive and meet the needs and interests of the group.
+Welcome!
+The Bud Werner Book Discussion Group meets once a month and is facilitated by Bud Werner Library's Adult Services Associate Librarian, Erina Alkema.
+Open to anyone interested in participating, this group currently meets in the evening and is designed to be a casual, guided chat about our latest book selection.
 No need to attend all of the discussions, just pick the ones that interest you!
-Group is limited to 15 participants per meeting.
-Sign up at the circulation desk, call 879-0240, or use the registration button at the top of this page.
+We will have 10 copies available for loan, plus ebook and audiobook copies.
+Sign up at the circulation desk, call 970-367-4907, or use the registration button at the top of this page.